Contacts

 10. Copy of tickets (booking confirmation);

-11. Insurance policy (original + copy), issued in accordance with the requirements of the Schengen;
+11. Insurance policy (an original + a copy), issued in accordance with the requirements of the Schengen;

-For the tourist at the expense of the sponsor, students, minors and pensioners there are some more requested documents^
+For the tourist, whose travel is at the expense of the sponsor, students, minors and retirees there are some more requested documents:

 For minors, the package of documents excludes confirmation of employment and financial solvency.
-But it is supplemented by a birth certificate (copy), a notarized consent of the parents or one of them, if the child travels accompanied by another.
+But it is added with a birth certificate (copy), a notarized consent of the parents or one of them, if the child travels accompanied by another.
 The document is signed a maximum of one month prior to the moment of applying for a visa.

 Schoolchildren, students will need a certificate from their place of study.